nohackjustnoobb/OpenChat-Client/README.md

 **An open source chatting app for mobile with React Native.**

-## Problems
+## To Do

--Can't push notifications (I don't have money to enroll Apple Developer Program 😐 )
+-push notifications (I don't have money to enroll Apple Developer Program 😐 )

+-use classes (may rewrite with flutter)

 ## Set up development environment